-Two types of proposals are acceptable in the School of Education.
+Two types of proposals are acceptable in the School of Education: (1) the most common type is the three-chapter proposal preferred by most chairs, and (2) the short proposal.
 Both types must review major elements of the A, B, and C content listed above.
-A proposal can be either of two types:

-- The proposal can follow the first-three-chapters model of a dissertation.
+- 1. First three chapters: This type of proposal develops the actual first three chapters of a dissertation.
 This is the most common type used by participants because it provides more detailed guidance to the data collection process.
 It also represents work that will have to be done for the dissertation and therefore encourages the participant further along the dissertation completion process. - 2.
-The proposal can be ten-to-fifteen pages long, covering this content in an overview style.
+The short proposal: This second type is much shorter.
+It can be as succinct as tento-fifteen pages long, but it still has to cover the key areas of the dissertation content in an overview style.
+In addition it needs to have an extensive bibliography attached that shows the participant's adequate scholarly preparation of the content area.